cloudflare/cloudflare-ingress-controller/README.md

 ## Design

-There is a one-to-one relationship between a cloudflare url, a warp tunnel, and a kubernetes service.
+There is a one-to-one relationship between a cloudflare url, a Warp tunnel, and a kubernetes service.
 The controller watches the creation, update and deletion of ingresses, services and endpoints.
 When an ingress with matching annotation is created, a tunnel-management